lrfinotti/cybr201_book/02-Python.md

 print(res)
 ```

-Here is an alternative (and better) way, showing the "if" construct inside lists/vectors:
+Here is an alternative (and better) way, showing the "if" construct inside a list comprehension:

 ```{code-cell} ipython3
 ---